NickColley/past/README.md

 # past

-Next.js inspired opinionated framework focusing on the boring past
+Next.js inspired opinionated framework focusing on the past